 Garmin Wins FAA Nod For GFC 500 Autopilot Trim-Issue Fix

-Garmin has received FAA approval for its software update and service bulletin to correct a previously reported possible runaway trim issue with its popular GFC 500 autopilot.
-In December, the…
+• Garmin has received FAA approval for a software update and service bulletin to resolve a previously reported runaway pitch trim issue in its GFC 500 autopilot.

 Garmin has received FAA approval for its software update and service bulletin to correct a previously reported possible runaway trim issue with its popular GFC 500 autopilot.
 In December, the FAA alerted GFC 500 operators who have the optional GSA 28 pitch trim installed of the possible problem, which could lead to loss of control.
 Software updates to accommodate installations involving Garmin GI 275 instruments are expected within weeks, according to Garmin.